TargetHolding/pyspark-cassandra/README.md

 Compatibility
 -------------

-Currently PySpark Cassandra has been succesfully used with Spark version 1.2.0 and DataStax Spark Cassandra Connector version 1.2.
+Currently PySpark Cassandra has been succesfully used with Spark version 1.2.0 and 1.3.0 and DataStax Spark Cassandra Connector version 1.2.
 Feedback on (in-)compatibility with other versions is much appreciated.